metantonio/open-first-agent/readme.md

 2. Enter the cigar brand you want to compare when prompted
 ```
-Enter the cigar brand to compare: Cohiba
+Enter the cigar brand to compare: Davidoff
 ```

 3. The script will output the locations of the generated JSON and CSV files with the comparison data